UPDATE, August 12, 2019. A year later, I signed my contract.

 More months passed in waiting, and by July I felt like my second novel manuscript was complete.
 I sent it to my agent but he told me he didn’t want to send it out while my first novel was still in play.
 He comforted me, saying that first novels often take a bit longer to sell.

-I teetered around behind Mark on the office tour, hoping I wouldn’t wipe out.
+I teetered around behind him on the office tour, hoping I wouldn’t wipe out.
 In his office I admired the view and the books he’d represented.
 We discussed both of my novels and I had a chance to tell him about my research for the second and the historical events that figure into the plot.
-When I have a willing listener I tend to start gesticulating and bouncing in my seat with enthusiasm.
-He seemed intrigued, but said he did not want to send it out yet.
+He said he did not want to send it out yet.
 He believed that something good would happen with the first novel.
 I left the meeting feeling buoyed somewhat about my prospects, and I careened back through reception and onto the elevator and outside onto Madison Avenue, where I leaned against the building and exhaled before changing into the flip-flops I had stuffed in my purse.
 I felt exhausted, but also exhilarated.

 Disoriented and fuzzy-headed, I noticed it was a New York number.
 It was Mark.
 He said he had an offer on my book.